Meshack Ubochioma

-Meshack Izuchukwu Ubochioma (born 29 November 2001) is a Nigerian footballer who plays as a winger for Nemzeti Bajnokság I club Kazincbarcikai SC.
+Meshack Izuchukwu Ubochioma (born 29 November 2001) is a Nigerian footballer who plays as a winger for Azerbaijan Premier League club Qabala.

 Early life

 Ubochioma was born in 2001 in Nigeria.
 He started playing football at the age of five.

 Career

 In 2021, Ubiochioma signed for Hungarian side ZTE.
 He helped the club win the 2023 Magyar Kupa.

-He signed for Dundee United at the start of the 2024-25 season and was loaned to Livingston in January 2025.
-After making three appearances for Dundee United, and six on loan at Livingston, Ubochioma was released from his United contract after just one season in Scotland.
+On 3 August 2024, Scottish Premiership club Dundee United announced the signing of Ubochioma to a two-year contract.
+In January 2025, Ubochioma was loaned to Scottish Championship club Livingston for the remainder of the 2024–25 season.
+Upon returning to Dundee United at the end of the season, Ubochioma was released from this contract.

-On 8 August 2025, he signed with Nemzeti Bajnokság I club Kazincbarcikai SC.
+On 8 August 2025, he signed with Nemzeti Bajnokság I club Kazincbarcika.

+On 21 July 2026, Azerbaijan Premier League club Qabala announced the signing of Ubochioma from Kazincbarcikai, to a one-year contract with the option of an additional year.

 Personal life

 Ubochioma has a brother.
 He is a native of Imo State, Nigeria.